maljefairi/Windows-Long-Path/README.md

+# PLEASE open CMD in windows as ADMINISTRATOR first

 # Windows-Long-Path
 if you are trying to install long files links and windows does not allow you and you get this error as example Installing collected packages: tensorflow-intel, tensorflow